 The Texas Wrongful Death Act grants certain family members of people who are fatally injured the right to sue whoever was responsible for actual and exemplary damages.
 In order to file a wrongful death lawsuit, a claimant must first have standing to sue.
 People entitled to file a claim include the deceased person’s spouse, children, and parents.

-The claimant must show that the defendant owed a duty to the deceased person to act with reasonable care or avoid exposing the deceased person to unnecessary, foreseeable risk.
+The claimant and their Abilene wrongful death lawyer must show that the defendant owed a duty to the deceased person to act with reasonable care or avoid exposing the deceased person to unnecessary, foreseeable risk.
 The claimant also must prove that the defendant breached this duty and that the breach resulted in the victim’s death.
 As a final matter, the claimant must identify actual, quantifiable damages incurred by the death.Wrongful Death and Survival Action Damages in Texas

 If a claimant prevails in a case of negligence against the defendant, some of the damages available in a wrongful death case may include: